-The therapeutic riding division is intended for exhibitors with disabilities who are unable to participate in other divisions with or without reasonable accommodations.
+The Equestrians with Disabilities Division (EWD) is intended for exhibitors with disabilities who are unable to participate in other divisions with or without reasonable accommodations.
 Exhibitors, their parent/guardian and health care professionals should determine if the classes in this divisions are most appropriate for their abilities or if they wish to participate in other divisions.
 If the exhibitor wishes to participate in other divisions, please contact your county educator as noted below if accommodations are requested.
-Exhibitors with disabilities may participate in either the Therapeutic Riding Division or in other divisions but not in both divisions in the current year except as noted below.
+Exhibitors with disabilities may participate in either the Equestrians with Disabilities Division (EWD) or in other divisions but not in both divisions in the current year except as noted below.

-Exhibitors in the therapeutic division may participate in the following classes: Obstacle Trail, Walk-Trot Equitation, Grooming and Showmanship, Miniature Horse In Hand Trail and Miniature Horse Jumping.
+Exhibitors in the EWD division may participate in the following classes: Obstacle Trail, Walk-Trot Equitation, Grooming and Showmanship (Open Division or EWD Grooming and Showmanship Equestrians - choose one), Miniature Horse In Hand Trail and Miniature Horse Jumping.